population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 the highest proportion of food insecurity, while November and December were the months with the lowest proportion.[^13]

+[^13]: This pattern holds for both UNPS 2015/16 and UNPS 2019/20.
+The results for the individual surveys are available upon request.
+UNPS 2018/19 shows the same questions in the questionnaire, but the responses are not available in the data.

 ![Projected Seasonality in Food Insecurity from UNPS and Observed Food Insecurity for Three UHFS Outcomes](../figures/seasonality.pdf){#fig:seasonality}